backspaces/agentscript/config/cleantheme/tutorials/1 - AgentScript.md

 ![Image](/config/cleantheme/static/MVC.jpg)

-Concretely, the Model very roughtly follows this outline:
+Concretely, the Model very roughly follows this outline:

 ```javascript
 // Extend the core Model for our Model, here HelloModel